Skip to content

 DOM Injection Methods

-DomKit provides several ways to inject components into the DOM:
+DomKit provides several ways to inject components into existing DOM structures:

 const { h, inject, append, prepend, updateInjected } = DomKit;